mnapearson/celestial-weather/README.md

-# sweater-weather
+# celestial-weather
-Simple vanilla-code website for knowing if you need to wear a sweater.
+Simple but beautiful site for checking the weather and moon phase.